makyo/writing/posts/gender/_posts/2013-09-25-identity-and-expression.markdown

 identity as other faded.

-That's been good for me in a lot of ways because of the comfortable reprieve I've been granted, but I'm not convinced that I've grown all that much,  I feel bad when I have to act, look, or seem a certain way, when James and I go out or I take part in meetings, but other than that, I have no resistance to push against and thus few chances to grow.
+That's been good for me in a lot of ways because of the comfortable reprieve I've been granted, but I'm not convinced that I've grown all that much.
+I feel bad when I have to act, look, or seem a certain way, when James and I go out or I take part in meetings, but other than that, I have no resistance to push against and thus few chances to grow.
+It's not exactly stasis, because I'm hardly totally comfortable or happy with where or what I am, I just have none of the direction provided by identity that I used to.

 In that vein, I've been intentionally playing a bit more with expression.
 I borrowed a friend's sewing machine (hi, sorry, I'll get it back to you soon!)